Mirrors in Mesoamerican culture: Aztecs

 Mirrors are represented in association with fire in two codices of the Borgia Group from central Mexico during the Aztec period (Codex Borgia and Codex Vaticanus B).
 The mirrors are placed with censers that serve as hearths for the fire goddess Chantico.
 Another scene from the Codex Borgia depicts a burning Toltec-style mirror used as a hearth for a sizeable pot.
 The mirror-hearth and pot are framed by four fire serpents.
 On another page of the same codex, the god of fire Xiuhtecuhtli is making fire from a mirror placed on the back of a fire serpent.
 An Aztec sculpture of a seated figure bears a smoking mirror on its back to represent the fifth sun.
 The iconography of the Aztec sun stone closely conforms to that of Postclassic turquoise mirrors; and is based upon the design of earlier Toltec pyrite mirrors.

 Bowls of water were used as mirrors to examine the reflections of sick children.
 If the child's reflection was dark then his soul, or tonalli in Nahuatl, had escaped from his body.
 The association between mirrors and water was also present in Aztec art; page 17 of the Codex Borgia depicts Tezcatlipoca with a water-filled mirror placed at the back of his head instead of the more customary smoking mirror.
 The day sign for water, Atl, is placed upon the mirror.

 Postclassic Maya

 Hematite mirror fragments were excavated from the ruins of a ceremonial hall in the Kowoj Maya city of Zacpeten, dating from a time when the Kowoj were already in contact with the Spanish, since European artefacts were also recovered.
 One Postclassic mirror, and possibly more, from Lamanai in Belize was set in an unusual ceramic frame.
 Maya books dating from the time of first contact with the Spanish suggest that mirrors were worn on the back or shoulder.

 Modern Mesoamerica

-The Huichol people of the western Mexican state of Nayarit have a considerable body of native lore regarding mirrors.
-They view mirrors as supernatural portals and link them symbolically with the sun, moon, eyes, faces and flowers, much like at Teotihuacan during the Classic period.
-The Huichol use circular glass mirrors for divination; in the Huichol language they are called nealika, a word with a dual meaning of "face".
-In modern Huichol lore, the first nealika seeing-instrument was formed by a spider-web across a gourd bowl.
-In Huichol mythology, fire first appeared as a mirror.
-In modern Nahua tradition the sky is regarded as a living crystal mirror.
-The modern Sierra Totonac of Mexico associate the sun with mirrors, referring to it as Espejo Sol, Spanish for "Mirror Sun".
+Both the Huichol and Totonac associate mirrors with the sun, with Sierra Totonac referring to it as Espejo Sol, or Sun Mirror.
+In modern Nahua tradition, the sky is regarded as a living crystal mirror.